-The Project Summary is mainly used by DEVELOP and NASA Headquarters to obtain snapshot information about your project like short synopses, data and models that you used, and end products that you created.
+The Project Summary is mainly used by DEVELOP and NASA HQ to obtain snapshot information about your project like short synopses, data and models that you used, and end products that you created.
 To complete this deliverable, fill out the template posted on the DEVELOPedia deliverables page.
-Information on the Project Summary should be consistent with what is on the Tech Paper and your DEVELOPedia project page.
-For example, the Abstract and Project Synopsis should be the same on the Tech Paper, the Poster (if following the Science template), and your DEVELOPedia project page.
+Information on the Project Summary should be consistent with what is on the rest of your deliverables and your DEVELOPedia project page.
+For example, the Abstract should be the same on the Tech Paper and the Project Synopsis should be the same as the Poster (if you are following the Science template).